-Timor Leste has 13 districts, which are served by three dioceses: Dili, Baucau and Maliana.
+Timor Leste has 13 districts served by three dioceses: Dili, Baucau, and Maliana.
 The diocese of Dili covers six districts, while the dioceses of Baucau and Maliana cover four and three districts, respectively.

 Almost every district has its own language.
 Generally, however, the language used in these districts is Tetun.

 Within the Indonesian archipelago with its more than 13,000 islands, Timor, which is divided into West and East Timor, is the biggest among the Small Sunda Islands.
 From 1586 till 1975 East Timor (Timor Leste) was a Portuguese colony.
-In the vast Portuguese colonial empire East Timor always played only a modest role as provider of coffee, coco products and sandal wood.
+In the vast Portuguese colonial empire, East Timor always played only a modest role as a provider of coffee, cocoa products, and sandal wood.

 During the Pacific War (1941-1945) West Timor was occupied by Japan.
 After the end of the Pacific War in 1945 the Portuguese returned.
 In July 1975 when the first elections were held in East Timor, the "Liberation Movement For the Independence of East Timor" (Frente Revolucionaria de Timor Leste), better known in its abbreviated form as Fretelin, achieved 55 percent of the votes and thus was the clear winner of the elections.

 In August 1975 civil war broke out in East Timor, and Lemos Pires, the last Portuguese governor, hastily and without any farewell ceremonies left the island.
 His departure marked the ignominious end of 400 years of Portuguese colonial rule in East Timor, during which the island, with an illiteracy rate of 95 percent and a rate of baby deaths as high as 50 percent, as well as endemic tuberculosis and malaria, had become one of the poorest countries in the world.